The WorkAbility III Program assists students with disabilities with career exploration, vocational counseling, and employment preparation.

 - Interview Preparation

-Completion of the JSS class enables a student to work 1-1 with a job developer, in order to successfully get and keep a job.
+Completion of the JSS class or workshop enables a student to work one-on-one with a job developer, providing support in order to successfully get and keep a job.

 Other WorkAbility Services